mwidjaja1/3pfl/README.md

 We are trying to create a friendly + active team environment.
 To that end, all teammates -- regardless of level even up to Captain -- are expected to:

-- **Be respectful and to all teammates even if the other side was at fault too**.
-Examples of violations include bullying, harassment, lying, griefing, vulgarity, or rudeness that's targeted to a teammate.
+- **Be respectful to all teammates even if the other side was at fault**.
+Some examples of violations include bullying, harassment, lying, griefing, vulgarity, or rudeness that's targeted to a teammate.
 - **Support our family friendly community**.
-Examples of violations include abusing your team role, making discriminatory statements, being egregiously not family friendly, or egregious spam.
+Some examples of violations include abusing your team role, making discriminatory statements, being egregiously not family friendly, or egregious spam.
 - **Not break any laws or Noodlecake's Terms of Service**

 When a rule violation is identified:

 - **If this is an emergency situation** where action must be taken immediately to protect the team or a player, any captain or co-captain can take action immediately.
-Examples of an emergency include, but are not limited to, illegal activity, actual threats to one's safety, attempting to destroy the team, etc.
+Some examples include illegal activity, actual threats to one's safety, attempting to destroy the team, etc.
 - **In all other cases,** the captains will privately discuss this matter.
 They will decide if a warning, demotion, and/or booting is appropriate based on the severity & confidence of the issue at hand.
 A verdict can be reached once 3 co-captains/captains explicitly agrees, so long as there isn't more co-captains/captains explicitly disagreeing.

 If you want to report a team member for violating these rules, try to take evidence if possible and let us know by [DM'ing a captain on Discord](https://discord.gg/RGzcnXfWhv) or by submitting a report on our [Homepage](https://linktr.ee/3pfl).